Battle of Prek Klok I: Battle

 Air strikes continued to be directed by the commander on the ground.
 Air strikes and artillery were being called in within 30 meters of the American positions in order to hit the VC in close proximity.
 By 14:00 the battle had subsided into sniper fire, and by 15:00 it had ended, mainly due to the 54 sorties of the Tactical Air Command and intensive artillery fire.

 In the meantime Colonel Marks, the brigade commander, at 14:30 brought another company of the 1st Battalion into a landing zone some 600 meters to the northeast of the point of contact following the firing of preparatory fires around the zone.
 Upon landing one soldier was wounded by small arms fire.
 A second company from another battalion nearby was lifted into the landing zone immediately after the first had secured it; this second company was dispatched to assist Captain Ulm's men.
 By 16:45 a third company of the 1st Battalion, had landed to assist in securing the landing zone and in evacuating the dead and wounded there.

 At 21:30 Captain Ulm and his company, assisted by the relieving company, reached the landing zone with their 25 dead and 28 wounded.
 Two sweeps of the area by the relieving company that evening and the following morning revealed 167 VC dead and 40 weapons captured or destroyed.
-One of the prisoners captured in the area the morning after was the assistant commander of a company in the People's Army of Vietnam 2nd Battalion, 101st Regiment of the VC 9th Division.
-It was this battalion that had encountered Company B. It appeared that they had been heading towards Route 4 to attack the U.S. convoys traveling between Suoi Da and Katum Camp.
-The next morning Company B was evacuated by helicopter to Suoi Da to be refitted and receive replacements.
+One of the prisoners captured in the area the morning after was the assistant commander of a company in the 2nd Battalion, 101st Regiment of the VC 9th Division.
+It was this battalion that had encountered Company B. It appeared that they had been heading towards Route 4 to attack the U.S. convoys traveling between Suối Đá and Katum Camp.
+The next morning Company B was evacuated by helicopter to Suối Đá to be refitted and receive replacements.
 They were again in battle five days later.